-He was one of the leaders of Initiative 59 in Washington, DC ballot referendum in 1998 to legalize medical marijuana referendum.
+He was one of the leaders of Initiative 59 in the Washington, DC ballot referendum in 1998 to legalize medical marijuana referendum.
 DC passed it by 69 percent.
 However, Congress blocked its implementation.
 DeAngelo was deflated and felt the election had been stolen.

 So, he uprooted and went west to California.

 “Unlike the previous 600, I decided to fight them and went to California tenant court and the federal court.
-The City of Oakland came to our defense and they said it would result in a public health crisis.”
+The City of Oakland came to our defense, and they said it would result in a public health crisis.”

-“Had we not done that and stood up, it would have emboldened the federal government, they might have tried to shut that down.
-It was the last stand of the prohibitionists and we won,” DeAngelo said.
+“Had we not done that and stood up, it would have emboldened the federal government.
+They might have tried to shut that down.
+It was the last stand of the prohibitionists, and we won,” DeAngelo said.

-DeAngelo helped legalize adult-use cannabis in California via ballot referendum in 2016.
+DeAngelo helped legalize adult-use cannabis in California via a ballot referendum in 2016.
 They previously failed to legalize cannabis in 2010.

 Criminal Justice Reform Sought

-With a few others, he founded the Last Prisoner Project which seeks to end the imprisonment of every individual convicted of a cannabis-related crime.
+With a few others, he founded the Last Prisoner Project, which seeks to end the imprisonment of every individual convicted of a cannabis-related crime.
 It is likely they get involved here soon in the fight for criminal justice with New Jersey’s high amount of cannabis arrests.

 “The feeling was really good,” he said.
 Then Steve DeAngelo received a phone call.